J! Scorer - What, Why, and How

 At the bottom of the Final area, there are places to enter the on-air contestants' results.
 (Use their positions entering Final, i.e., just enter the results left-to-right, as third place is revealed first on the show.)
 This will enable you to view your Final stats broken down by contestant results, which can come in handy if you find yourself facing, say, Stratton's Dilemma.

-To save your game, make sure that the show date, date and time played, and play type are correct, then click the Save game link.
+To save your game, make sure that the show date, date and time played, play type, and rerun status are correct, then click the Save game link.
 When the game is successfully saved, the text of the link will change accordingly.

 (Note: Your most-recently-displayed game is saved to a cookie in your browser.
 This enables you to visit other pages, like the login or signup page, and still have your game waiting for you when you return.
 To start a new game, click the New game link below the save area.)